Open-Science-Community-Saudi-Arabia/MOOCs/documentation/docs/tutorials/contributing/adding_a_course.md

 - Course sections
 - Videos exercises and questions

+Note: Before you can add a course to the platform, you should first raise an issue on the MOOCs API repository.
+This will help us keep track of the courses that are being added to the platform.
+To do this use the [Add Course Issue Template](https://github.com/Open-Science-Community-Saudi-Arabia/MOOCs/blob/.github/ISSUE_TEMPLATE/new_course.md) and follow the instructions in the template.
+Once you have raised the issue, you can begin adding the course to the platform.

 #### Adding a course

 1. To begin, first navigate to the `/API/src` and create a new file `.env.dev` this file will contain the connection URL to your MongoDB database.
 You can use the `.env.example` file as a template.